faberNovel/heart/README.md

     <img alt="Violet square with rounded corners, featuring a heart in the form of a cloud of dots.
 Some of the dots are interconnected" src="./docs/images/heart.png" width="128">
 </p>

+<p style="text-align:center;">A command-line tool to industrialize web quality measurement.</p>

 # Description

-_Heart_ is command-line tool written in Node.js that centralize the analyse of webpages using different third-party services, like [_Google Lighthouse_](https://pagespeed.web.dev/), [_ecoIndex_](https://www.ecoindex.fr/) or [_Mozilla Observatory_](https://observatory.mozilla.org/).
+Heart is a tool that centralize the use of famous web quality measurement services ([_Google Lighthouse_](https://pagespeed.web.dev/), [_GreenIT Analysis_](https://www.ecoindex.fr/) or [_Mozilla Observatory_](https://observatory.mozilla.org/)) in a unique CLI, and makes them easy to integrate into a CI/CD chain.

-The results of these analysis can then be:
+With his modular approach, you can add additional modules that process the results of these analysis once they are over:
-- stored into a database to track metrics over time with tools like Grafana
+- store them into a database to track metrics over time with tools like _Grafana_
-- send into collaborative platforms like Slack.
+- send them into collaborative platforms like _Slack_

 # Usage

->>>
 I want to:
 - analyze https://heart.fabernovel.com/ using the _Google Lighthouse_ service.
 - be notified on the `#heart` Slack channel when the analysis is over.
 - check if the score reach a minimum of 85.
->>>

 ## Manual

 1. Install the packages

     ```bash
-    npm install @fabernovel/heart-cli @fabernovel/heart-lighthouse @fabernovel/heart-slack
+    npm install @fabernovel/heart-lighthouse @fabernovel/heart-slack
     ```

 2. Configure the Slack module